binarybarry/HTM-Camera-Toolkit/README.txt

 I haven't set up any formal installers as of yet.
 So to run the toolkit you will need the following installed:

-Python 2.7 (or 2.6)
+Python 2.6 (or 2.7)
 wxPython 2.8
 Python Imaging Library (PIL) 1.1.7
 Numpy 1.5.1
-OpenCV 2.2 (or 2.1 if using Python 2.6)
+OpenCV 2.1 (or 2.2 if using Python 2.7)

-You get download them from their websites, respectively:
+You can download them from their websites, respectively:

 http://www.python.org/download/
 http://www.wxpython.org/download.php